6 Types Of Management Styles In 2021

 - Inexperienced or new employees might face problems with this style of management.

-- If your employees are not convinced about your vision, they might not be inspired enough to turn your vision into reality.
+- Suppose your employees are not convinced about your vision.
+In that case, they might not be inspired enough to turn your vision into reality.

 3. The Affiliative Style